huyenanh-nguyen/ODE-Training/README.md

-# MB19 Seminar practicing with ODEs
+# General Practice with ODEs

 The concept on how to build an ODE and how to solve it numerically is a fundamental concept in physics and also in biology.
 In this seminar, we will practice how to solve ODEs numerically using Python.
 We will use the `scipy` library to solve the ODEs.